 Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell

-“An objective observer is more likely to detect our errors than we are,” says Daniel Kahneman in Thinking Fast & Slow (Amazon UK, US).
-Taking a systemic, objective view, a leadership team coach can also sensitively calling out the biases that they are trained to see and help the team navigate through them.
-A coach will enquire and ask questions in a way that minimses response bias in the first place.
-For example, asking the CEO to share their views last and/or asking individual team members to write down their response to group questions before sharing them has been shown to reduce the effects of influence and groupthink.
+“An objective observer is more likely to detect our errors than we are,” says Daniel Kahneman in Thinking Fast & Slow.
+Taking a systemic, objective view, a leadership team coach can also sensitively call out the biases that they are trained to see and help the team navigate through them.

 Want to build a better leadership team?
 Get a coach